 Determine What Supplies You May Need

 The fun starts here!
 What supplies could you use to make this space work better for you?
 If you’re clearing drawers or shelves you are working on, you may decide to purchase drawer organizers, baskets, or boxes to contain your daughter’s items.
-You may also choose to use old shoe boxes to organize permanently or just until you are able to purchase the drawer organizers and baskets you really want.
+You may also choose to use old shoe boxes to organize permanently or just until you can purchase the drawer organizers and baskets you want.

 Decide What Items Are Worthy Of This Space